MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeDataSource.ActiveRecord.md

- 'Specify the comment attached to the record explaining 'why the record was excluded from the mail merge .InvalidComments = "The ZIP code for this record is " _ & "less than ten digits.
+ 'Specify the comment attached to the record explaining 'why the record was excluded from the mail merge .InvalidComments = "The ZIP Code for this record is " _ & "less than ten digits.
 It will be removed " _
  & "from the mail merge process."